10.5 Searching Algorithms Revisited¶

 - Suitable for scenarios with high query performance requirements, with an average time complexity of \(O(1)\).

-- Not suitable for scenarios requiring ordered data or range searches, as hash tables cannot maintain data orderliness.
+- Not suitable for scenarios requiring ordered data or range searches, as hash tables cannot maintain the data in sorted order.

 - High dependence on hash functions and hash collision handling strategies, with significant risk of performance degradation.